COVID-19 vaccination in Germany

 In January 2023, the health ministry stated that the expenditure on vaccines to date was 13.1 billion euros.

 Vaccines on order

 There are several COVID-19 vaccines at various stages of development around the world.
-The ones listed as "pending" in the table below are under review by the European Medicines Agency as of 15 May 2021.
+The ones listed as "pending" in the column "approval" in the table below were under review by the European Medicines Agency as of 15 May 2021, with unclear status as of July 2023.